bleaktwig/yuadrem-wiki/docs/isolas/krugghom/index.md

 # Krugghom
-As its name suggests, this islet lies in the capital of the old nation of Krudzal, Krugghom.
+As its name suggests, this isola lies in the capital of the old nation of Krudzal, Krugghom.
-The islet is home to **TODO** people, most of which are humes<!-- TODO.
+The isola is home to **TODO** people, most of which are humes<!-- TODO.
 Link. --> of ird descent.
 The city's position high above the Kure protected it from nix<!-- [nix](TODO) --> after the Penance<!-- [Penance](TODO) -->.
-The islet has not been in communication with the rest of Yuadrem ever since the Penance.
+The isola has not been in communication with the rest of Yuadrem ever since the Penance.

 The current government follows the recuperationist philosophy.
 It teaches the belief that other bastions of civilization exist, and it makes an active effort to regain contact with them.